Catel/Catel.Docs/src/vnext/content/getting-started/wpf/serializing-data-from-to-disk.md

 ### Loading the families at startup

-Now we have the *IFamilyService* and the *Families* property, it is time to combine these two.
-To do this, we need to override the *Initialize *method on the view model which is automatically called as soon as the view is loaded by Catel:
+Now we have the `IFamilyService` and the `Families` property, it is time to combine these two.
+To do this, we need to override the `InitializeAsync` method on the view model which is automatically called as soon as the view is loaded by Catel:

 ```
-protected override async Task Initialize()
+protected override async Task InitializeAsync()
 {
     var families = _familyService.LoadFamilies();
     Families = new ObservableCollection<Family>(families);